Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Home and road insights

-- Atlanta has one win against the spread, and is 1-4 overall, at home this season.
+- Atlanta has covered the spread once at home, and is 1-4 overall there, this year.

-- Atlanta has gone over the total twice in five home games this year.
+- In five home games this year, Atlanta has hit the over twice.

 - The average total in Falcons home games this season is 47.0 points, 3.5 fewer than this outing's over/under (50.5).

-- Tampa Bay is 3-3 overall, with only one win against the spread, away from home.
+- Tampa Bay is 3-3 overall, with only one win against the spread, in away games.

-- In three of six road games this season, Tampa Bay has hit the over.
+- In six road games this year, Tampa Bay has hit the over three times.

 Powered by Data Skrive.